 By a glycosidic linkage between C1 of α-D-glucose and C2 of β-D-fructose, these two monosaccharides are held together.

 (b) Maltose: It is composed of two α-D-glucose units in which C1 of one glucose (I) is linked to C4 of another glucose unit (II).
-The free aldehyde group can be produced at C1 of second glucose in solution.
-It exhibits reducing properties.
-So it is a reducing sugar.
+The free aldehyde group can be produced at C1 of the second glucose in solution.
+It exhibits reducing properties, so it is a reducing sugar.

-A large number of monosaccharide units joined together by glycosidic linkages to form polysaccharides.
-They mainly act as the food storage or structural materials.
+A large number of monosaccharide units are joined together by glycosidic linkages to form polysaccharides.
+They mainly act as food storage or structural materials.

-(i) Starch: It is the main storage polysaccharide of plants and dietary source for human beings.
+(i) Starch: It is the main storage polysaccharide of plants and a dietary source for human beings.
 High content of starch is found in cereals, roots, tubers and some vegetables.
-It is a polymer of α-glucose and consists of two components – Amylose and Amylopectin.
-Amylose is water soluble and Amylopectin is insoluble in water.
+It is a polymer of α-glucose and consists of Amylose and Amylopectin components.
+Amylose is water soluble, and Amylopectin is insoluble in water.

 (iii) Glycogen: The carbohydrates are stored in the animal body as glycogen.
 Glycogen is also called animal starch.

 All proteins are polymers of α-amino acids.
-Main sources of proteins are milk, cheese, fish, meat, pulses, peanuts, etc. They form the fundamental basis of structure and functions of life.
-They are also required for growth and maintenance of the body.
+The main sources of proteins are milk, cheese, fish, meat, pulses, peanuts, etc. They form the fundamental basis of the structure and functions of life.
+They are also required for the growth and maintenance of the body.

 Amino acids contain carboxyl (-COOH) and amino (-NH2 ) functional groups.
-According to the relative position of the amino group with respect to the carboxyl group, the amino acids can be classified as α, β, γ, δ and so on.
+According to the relative position of the amino group with respect to the carboxyl group, it can be classified as α, β, γ, δ and so on.
 On hydrolysis of proteins, only α-amino acids are obtained.

 Non-essential amino acids are amino acids which can be synthesised in the body.
 The amino acids which cannot be synthesised by the body are called essential amino acids.
 They must be obtained through diet.

-In aqueous solution, the carboxyl group can lose a proton and an amino group can accept a proton, giving rise to a dipolar ion known as Zwitter ion.
+In an aqueous solution, the carboxyl group can lose a proton, and an amino group can accept a proton, giving rise to a dipolar ion known as the Zwitterion.

-Tertiary structure: The tertiary structure of proteins represents overall folding of the polypeptide chains.
+Tertiary structure: The tertiary structure of proteins represents the overall folding of the polypeptide chains.

 Quaternary structure: Some proteins are made up of two or more polypeptide chains known as sub-units.
 The spatial arrangement of these subunits with respect to each other is known as quaternary structure.

-The secondary or tertiary structure of proteins get disturbed on change of pH or temperature and they are not able to perform their functions.
-This is called denaturation of proteins.
+The secondary or tertiary structure of proteins gets disturbed by changes in pH or temperature, and they are not able to perform their functions.
+This is called the denaturation of proteins.
 The coagulation of egg white on boiling and curdling of milk are examples.

 b) Proteins participate in the growth and repair mechanism of body tissues.